Giggybyte/docker-tf2/README.md

 free to drop this option if you want a "temporary" server of sorts that'll be long forgotten after you kill the docker process.

-The server will uses the settings that are laid out in `server.cfg` and `tf2_ds.txt`; feel free to change these to your liking.
+The server will use the settings that are laid out in `server.cfg` and `tf2_ds.txt`; feel free to change these to your liking.

+If it's your first time running the server, you'll need to wait as about 8GB of content is downloaded.

 ## Future
 - Automatically install SourceMod